lupyuen/lupyuen.github.io/src/quickjs.md

     [(See the __Missing Functions__)](https://github.com/lupyuen/quickjs-nuttx#fix-the-missing-functions)

-_How to fix the missing functions?_
+_Can we fill in the missing functions?_

 1.  __POSIX Functions:__ The typical POSIX Functions are OK.
 The special ones are probably available if we tweak the __Build Options__ for NuttX.